Huge payout expected for a rare coin bought by Ohio farm family and hidden for decades

-TOLEDO, Ohio — (AP) — Three sisters from Ohio who inherited a dime kept in a bank vault for more than 40 years knew it had some value.
+TOLEDO, OH. — Three sisters from Ohio who inherited a dime kept in a bank vault for more than 40 years knew it had some value.
 But they had no idea just how much until just a few years ago.

 The extraordinarily rare coin, struck by the U.S. Mint in San Francisco in 1975, could bring more than $500,000, said Ian Russell, president of GreatCollections, which specializes in currency and is handling an online auction that will end in October.